patbritton/portfolio/src/content/blog/11/29-Investigating-SubDomain-Hijacking-JHU.md

 ---
-title: "Apparent Subdomain Hijacking of Stripe.JHU.edu: A Case Study in DNS Vulnerability"
+title: "Subdomain Hijacking of Stripe.JHU.edu: A Case Study in DNS Vulnerability"
 description: "Analysis of the technical indicators suggesting that the stripe.jhu.edu subdomain has been compromised and redirected to an unassociated spam blog."
 pubDate: 2025-11-28
 tags: ["Cybersecurity", "DNS", "Subdomain Hijacking", "Web Security"]
 ---

-# Subdomain Hijacking of Stripe.JHU.edu
+## Subdomain Hijacking of Stripe.JHU.edu

 The subdomain **`stripe.jhu.edu`**, previously hosting an institutional page, appears to have been compromised and redirected to an unauthorized external spam blog.
 This incident serves as a critical case study in how simple misconfigurations or breaches in DNS records can lead to serious security and reputational risks for large organizations.